noahbroyles/python-DB-Clients/SQL Server/README.md

 # SQL Server
 You can specify the ODBC driver to use with this module.
-I reccommend [FreeTDS](https://www.freetds.org/)
+I recommend [FreeTDS](https://www.freetds.org/).